efricklab/c_7.4/README.md

 ### **Step 3: Create Your C Program**

-1. In the Explorer panel, create a new file named: `read_file.c`
+1. In the Explorer panel, open the file named: `read_file.c`
-2. Paste the following code:
+2. Verify the following code:

 ```c
 #include <stdio.h>